 How Poisonous is Deadly Nightshade?

-Deadly nightshade is extremely toxic to humans, dogs, cats, and some livestock.
+Deadly nightshade is highly toxic to humans, dogs, cats, and some livestock.
 All parts of the plant are poisonous; simply touching the plant can cause skin irritation.

 Ingesting even small amounts of the plant can be fatal for humans or animals.
 Even eating honey that contains atropine can cause health problems.